Pedestrians crossing. Pixabay image.

 (click image to expand)

-On the other hand, Stellantis’ sales in Canada represent less than 10% of its total retail volume in North America, while Mexico contributes only 4% in fiscal 2022.
+On the other hand, Stellantis’ sales in Canada has represented less than 10% of its total retail volume in North America, while Mexico has contributed an average of 5% over the last three years.

 Market Share In North America